-Over the past few years, a number of estate planning attorneys have adopted what are known as “Client Maintenance Plans”, where clients pay monthly or annual fee in exchange for certain on-going services.
+For a while now, a number of estate planning attorneys have adopted what are known as “Client Maintenance Plans”, where clients pay monthly or annual fee in exchange for certain on-going services.
 Theoretically, this is a great way for you to annuitize the value of your practice and create a “guaranteed” base income each year from your existing client base.

 However, this is an area (amongst others) where I am a contrarian, as you’ll see.

-According to an unscientific survey of estate planning attorneys who have attended my 2-day Ultimate Level program, about 25% of them have some sort of client maintenance plan, for which they charge their client an additional fee.
+According to an unscientific survey of estate planning attorneys who have attended my Ultimate Level program, about 25% of them have some sort of client maintenance plan, for which they charge their client an additional fee.
 Some of them have done very well in terms of signing up a high percentage of their clients for this on-going client maintenance plan and are generating a significant amount of revenue from it.
 However, in my own experience (as well those of several other colleagues I’ve spoken with), after about two to three years, these types of client maintenance plans often experience a significant amount of drop off, not only of revenue but clients themselves.
 As clients begin to look at the expense that they are paying each year and what they are actually receiving, they often times decide that the annual maintenance fee is no longer an expense they deem necessary.

 When evaluating a client maintenance plan, we need to ask and truthfully answer, “What are my clients really getting of substance?”
 Maintenance plans often include anything from free title transfers, a monthly or quarterly newsletter, client seminars on important topics, special client events, free document upgrades (or certain limited, client requested changes), and a fixed price guarantee for later post-death administration.
 Truthfully, I believe if you do a good job for your clients in getting their assets initially into their living trust (and checking on them periodically, as I will discuss later), clients don’t really see a need to pay for these other service components.
 Although it is nice for clients to think that their documents will be upgraded each year, they don’t actually have any changes they want to make every single year.
 And the reality is that there are not significant enough changes in the law that occur each and every year to require an update to their documents (these can be accumulated and done every few years in one change).
 Plus, they don’t want to pay a fee year after year, indeterminately, to save some administrative fee way down the road.
 The fact is that when the “ether” wears off, clients start to wonder “What am I really getting with the maintenance plan and do I really need to pay every year for it?”